Bill Worf by Mike Hudak

 Return to Video Directory

-Bill Worf clips 1 | 2 | 3
+Bill Worf (1926–2011) clips 1 | 2 | 3| 4

-Pro-Ranching Social Pressure on Forest Service Employees
+Pro-Ranching Social Pressure on Land Management Personnel

 Mr. Worf received the Keith Corrigall Wilderness Stewardship Award in 2003 from the International Journal of Wilderness in recognition of a lifetime of achievement in wilderness protection and stewardship.

-Bill Worf speaks about social pressure from ranchers and their supporters that he and his wife experienced while he was a Forest Service land manager in Utah during the 1950s.
+In this video, Bill Worf speaks about social pressure from ranchers and their supporters that he and his wife experienced while he was a Forest Service land manager in Utah during the 1950s.

 Recorded in August 2004.
 This video is an excerpt from Bill Worf’s interview in Western Turf Wars: The Politics of Public Lands Ranching.